 The target market section of the fitness center or personal training studio business plan may target various demographics based on the company’s business model.
 For example, a fitness center charging a relatively low monthly fee may target residents within a 10-mile radius of the business.
 In contrast, a personal training studio that offers industry-leading personal training services may charge a premium for services.
 From this, the target markets for the organization may shift to executives and healthcare providers.
 Regardless of the target market for your fitness center organization, make sure to provide specific details about the target market and justifications for selecting the demographic.

-Industry research for a Fitness Center Business Plan
+Industry research for a Fitness Center Business Plan or Template

 The industry research section for a fitness center or personal training studio business plan will be similar.
 This is because both entities fall within the umbrella of fitness center businesses.
 Important industry statistics that should be included in either type of business plan should focus on membership growth, industry revenue growth, important amenities, and other statistics in the industry.
 For example, Statista has found that the fitness center in the US exceeded $96 billion in 2019 for the first time ever.
 Also, LA fitness is the industry leader, with revenues exceeding $2 billion.
-Finally, the main revenue generator for a fitness center or personal training studio our membership fees.
+Finally, the main revenue generator for a fitness center or personal training studio is our membership fees.
 Finally, based on industry research, approximately 40% of the US population has a gym membership.
 By providing these facts and more, fitness center business owners are able to show that they understand the current state of their industry as well as that they have their thumb on the pulse of industry trends.

 Owner and Management Section